PFA Scotland Manager of the Year

 The PFA Scotland Manager of the Year is awarded by the Professional Footballers' Association Scotland to the football manager in Scottish football who is seen to have been the best manager over the previous season.
 The award replaced, and is considered a direct continuation of, the SPFA Manager of the Year award which was awarded just once, in the 2006–07 season to Celtic boss Gordon Strachan.

 List of winners

-As of 2022, the award has been presented 15 times and won by 14 different managers.
-Gordon Strachan (2) is the only manager who has won the award more than once.
+As of 2025, the award has been presented 18 times and won by 14 different managers.
+John McGlynn has won the award three times and is the only manager to have won it with more than one club.